Register your Information for Free Stone Samples Sent Express to You!

 • Minimalism and Simplicity: Contemporary designs often favour a clean, uncluttered look with minimal detailing.
 Feature walls in such settings typically use large, uninterrupted surfaces of stone that emphasise natural patterns without ornate embellishments.

-• Neutral Color Palettes: Modern interiors often employ a neutral colour scheme to foster a sense of calm and spaciousness.
+• Neutral Colour Palettes: Modern interiors often employ a neutral colour scheme to foster a sense of calm and spaciousness.
 Stones like marble, limestone, and granite in white, grey, or black shades are popular choices because they blend seamlessly with various colour palettes while providing subtle texture and depth.

 • Textural Contrast: While the colour palette may be restrained, contemporary feature walls often play with textures to add visual interest and contrast to smooth surfaces commonly found in modern decor.
 For instance, a honed or leathered finish on granite or slate can provide a tactile element that enhances the wall’s sensory appeal.